Suitable for: Any individuals are plan to register for an ABN as a sole trader and working as a contractor

-|Contractor: Organisations turn to contractors when they require specialist skills but don’t wish to (or cannot) bring these in-house.
+|Contractor: Organisations turn to contractors when they require specialist skills but do not wish to (or cannot) bring these in-house.
 Generally, a contractor provides:||Employee: An employee is usually considered a core part of their employer’s business.
 Generally, an employee is:|

 They cannot subcontract their work to others.

 How does this impact your tax obligations and entitlements?

-GST and PAYG obligations: As key members of an organisation, employees don’t have to pay GST and have their Pay As You Go (PAYG) income tax withheld on their behalf by their employer.
+GST and PAYG obligations: As key members of an organisation, employees don’t have to pay GST and they have their Pay As You Go (PAYG) income tax withheld on their behalf by their employer.
 Contractors, by contrast, must generally pay their own income tax, and have to register for and pay GST (if they earn over $75,000 annually from their business).

-Superannuation entitlements: Employees are entitled to a minimum 9.5% superannuation guarantee contribution from their employer.
+Superannuation entitlements: Employees are entitled to a minimum 11% superannuation guarantee contribution from their employer.
 This isn’t automatically the case for most contractors.